Yisus7u7/tmsd/README.md

 ## Components used

 - Notification daemon: lxqt-notificationd
-- Settings daemon: tmsd (use other apps to work)
+- Settings daemon: tmsd (using other apps to work)
 - Desktop service: xfdesktop
 - Window manager: xfwm4

 ## GUI settings App

-- Use python and tkinter backend
+- Using python and tkinter backend

 # Notes